hartwigmedical/hmftools/purple/README.md

 ### 12. Driver Identification

 PURPLE builds a catalog of drivers based on a configured gene panel.
 PURPLE automatically assigns a driver likelihood of 1 to all significant amplifications (minimum exonic copy number > 3 * sample ploidy) and deletions (minimum exonic copy number < 0.5) that are reportable.
-If the somatic VCF is SnpEff annotated, a driver likelihood is calculated for any point mutations in the gene panel.
+If the somatic VCF is [PAVE](../pave/README.md) annotated, a driver likelihood is calculated for any point mutations in the gene panel.

 A detailed description of the driver catalog is available [here](./DriverCatalog.md).